Introduction

 My team’s chorus cry for me during a World Championship is “revise, revise, revise”.

-GM Viswanathan Anand
+— GM Viswanathan Anand

 Modern chess requires its players to memorise more and more.
 “That’s probably the number one thing,” said top grandmaster Hikaru Nakamura, “For becoming a really strong grandmaster today you have to have a really good memory because there’s so much to memorise.”

-Most of this effort goes on the opening moves, because you have to survive the opening to demonstrate your middlegame and endgame prowess.
+Most of this effort goes into the opening moves, because you have to survive the opening to demonstrate your middlegame and endgame prowess.
 Although chess players have a good memory for moves, even elite players can struggle to remember their preparation at the board.
 And it is a constant source of frustration for all of us to spend so much time rehearsing openings.

-Meanwhile, a new sport of competitive memory has sprung up, which reaches new heights every year.
+Meanwhile, a new sport of competitive memory has sprung up, and it reaches new heights every year.
 The record for most numbers memorised in five minutes stands at over 540.
-In 15 minutes, 1300.
+In 15 minutes, the record is over 1300.
 A man from India has recited 70,000 digits of pi.

 How is this possible?
 Is it a special photographic memory?
 Actually no, it’s the disciplined application of memory techniques — and the techniques are surprisingly simple!
 They tap into our brains’ natural ability to remember places, images and stories.
 We can all remember our route to work, and we can all understand a story, even when it’s told to us quite fast.
 The trick is to convert non-memorable information, like a number, into memorable images.